 “Belle looked to broader horizons, declaring how deeply she wanted ‘adventure in that great wide somewhere.’
 She confided to a passing sheep during her opening song that she enjoyed reading about Prince Charming, but she never said she expected—or even wanted—a prince as a suitor.
 It would be nice to have someone who understood her dreams, but she didn’t need a nobly born husband to realize her goals.
 She’d choose a library over a palace.”

 Another track you often see with this narrative is that Belle and Beast’s relationship is so much more developed than any other Princess romance.
 Critics of the genre point to this film and say things like, “isn’t it nice to have a Disney Princess who actually gets to know the guy before marrying him?” but the film doesn’t exactly trek in the nitty-gritty of nurturing a romantic relationship.
-There isn’t an episode where Belle is like “honey, I thought I told you to wipe your paws on the foyer mat,” and Beast reacts with “but dear, the foyer mat’s a jerk,” and they both have a grown-up conversation about managing their expectations of each other.
+There isn’t an episode where Belle tells Beast, “Honey, I thought I told you to wipe your paws on the foyer mat,” and Beast reacts with “but dear, the foyer mat’s a jerk,” and they both have a grown-up conversation about managing their expectations of each other.

 What little we do see of their courtship, mostly during the “Something There” number, is romantic shorthand.
 We see them reading together, having dinner, feeding the birds, etc. There’s also only about a ten-minute gap between Belle thanking the Beast for saving her life and the two of them walking down the stairs to go on their little ballroom date.
-(Measuring by the extended edition with the “Human Again” number, then it comes to about fifteen minutes, yet even then, Belle and Beast get about a minute of extra screentime here.)
+(Measuring by the extended edition with the “Human Again” number, then it comes to about fifteen minutes, yet even then, Belle and Beast themselves only get about a minute of extra screentime here.)
 But we don’t know how long this translates to in-universe.
 This could be a few months, it could just be the weekend.
 There’s not a lot in the text itself that distinguishes Belle and Beast’s romance from that of Ariel and Eric or Cinderella and the Prince.
 This is true of a lot of the makeup of Belle’s character: at first glance she appears to be this unique substance who “isn’t like other girls,” but this is mostly projection.

 No part of me is saying any of this to dunk on Belle.
 The fairy-tale picture of romance is popular for a reason, and Belle is not a lesser princess because she plays by this same rule book.
 But as critics consistently center the narrative on Belle as being “not your average Princess,” they not only distort the film, but they also confess their distaste for something they haven’t bothered to understand.